msuzio/registration-demo-simple/README.md

   * The code is not as modular, nice, or up to ES6 standards as it could be.
 Babel support needs to be integrated.
   * Formal test cases are lacking (non-existent)
     * Sample valid and invalid POST data templates usable with [Curl](https://curl.haxx.se/) are available in the test/ directory.
-    * test scripts ran against discrete functions suxch as the sorting asnd server-side validation have not been added to the repository.
+    * Test scripts ran against discrete functions such as the sorting and server-side validation have not been added to the repository.
   * CSS styling isn't quite right; the current development team needs a UI collaborator
    * Layout, while functional, shows gaps.
 Compromise has been made to pushout the minimum viable product